 Sorry, Lynn, I disagree.
 Not having anything to give is a lot better than not getting anything (like Charlie Brown).
 An empty Valentine’s box is a humiliation way beyond not having them to give out.

-JennyJenkins over 10 years ago
+JennyJenkins almost 11 years ago

 I think that sometimes you misunderstand what Lynn says in her notes.